vanderbilt-data-science/job-coach-qa/README.md

 This section provides a step-by-step guide to setting up and using Job Coach QA.
 We aim to make the setup process as straightforward as possible to make this tool accessible.

 ### Requirements
-To use Job Coach QA, you'll need:

-Internet connection
-A web browser

 To use Job Coach QA, you will need:
 - Internet connection
 - A web browser